-- The bog-standard Guardsman is just a human soldier with green body armour and a rifle.
-He has none of the fancy technology or exotic abilities of his counterparts in other armies.
-He's just an ordinary human with some body armour and a lasgun, and looks hopelessly outmatched compared to his exotic, superhuman opponents.
-However, Guardsmen still pose a credible threat for the same reason that medieval archers used to pose a threat to armoured knights: they can pour hundreds of shots at a target and nearly all of them will just harmlessly miss or ping off, but they only have to get one or two lucky shots to bring their opponent down, and they don't stop shooting until they get lucky.
+- The bog-standard Guardsman is just a human soldier with body armour and a rifle, little to none of the fancy technology or exotic abilities of his counterparts in other armies, looking hopelessly outmatched compared to his exotic, superhuman opponents.
+However, Guardsmen still pose a credible threat for the same reason that medieval archers used to pose a threat to armoured knights: they can pour hundreds of shots at a target, and while nearly all of them will just harmlessly miss or ping off, they only have to get one or two lucky shots to bring their opponent down, and they don't stop shooting until they get lucky.

 - Sins of Our Fathers: The Death Korps of Krieg are the product of a Martyrdom Culture that does the self-inflicted version of this, as each Guardman's ultimate goal is to perish in combat to atone for their ancestors' sin of rebelling from the Imperium (over five hundred years ago!).

 - The Spartan Way: Many planets have hellish requirements to make it into their Imperial Guard.
 For example, it's common for recruits, or "Whiteshields", to start off younger than official enlistment age and be sent alongside PDF and IG forces in actual battles.
 Survivors are then deemed worthy of going through the requisite Training from Hell and even after officially becoming PDF, usually only the best of them will be deployed outside their homeworld, which is when they can finally be called Imperial Guardsmen.